VET Student Loans

 - Students will also need to be assessed academically to undertake an approved course by being deemed academically suited on the basis of either:

-- providing your Australian Year 12 Certificate; or
+- providing your Australian Year 12 Certificate / Western Australian Certificate of Education (WACE); or

 - providing evidence of successful completion of a Certificate IV or higher qualification; or